oREAGanoWombat/CH730-Fall25/docs/Quantum-Mechanical-Harmonic-Oscillator.md

 Visualizing the first few Harmonic Oscillator Wavefunctions:
 <p align="center"><img src="../assets/images/Harmonic-Oscillator-Energy-Levels.jpg"></p>
+In this visualization, it can be seen that the wavefunctions alternate between symetric and antisymmetric.

 Now visulaizing the probability density of the wavefunctions by taking the square modulus:

+$$| \psi |^{2}$$:

 <p align="center"><img src="../assets/images/HO-Prob-Density.jpg"></p>

 Here we can see that the probability of finding the particle extends beyond the bounds of our potential, unlike in the Particle in a Box.
-This is because the probability is not infinite, but depends on the height inside of the potential well.
+This is because the potential energy is not infinite, but depends on the height of the potential well.
 This is elucidated by noting that probability densities of lower values of $$v$$ extend further past the potential than those with higher values of $$v$$.

 ## Harmonic Oscillator Energy Levels

-The quantized energy is given by:
+The quantized energies (eigenfunctions of the harmonic oscillator) are given by:

 $$\begin{align}
 E_{v}&=h \nu (v + \frac{1}{2}) \\